Binario Blanco

 Tasting Notes:

 A vibrant golden/straw yellow hue.
-The nose shows citrus and tropical fruit aromas along with those reminiscent of the vines.
-The light to medium palate is smooth with a balanced and controlled crispness, citrus being prominent in the aftertaste.
+The nose shows citrus and tropical fruit aromas along with aniseed/fennel reminiscent of the vines.
+The light to medium palate is smooth and silky with a balanced and controlled crispness, citrus being prominent in the aftertaste.

 Other: